anurag-327/formwix/README.md

 ### Validation

-Formwiz leverages `react-hook-form` for validation and provides a simple interface to define validation rules.
+Formwix leverages `react-hook-form` for validation and provides a simple interface to define validation rules.

 #### TypeValidationRules